jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/experiences/experience-4-mynd.md

         <div class="subheading mb-3">
             <a href="http://www.myndconsulting.com/">Mynd Consulting</a>
         </div>
-        <p>Involved in a team developing versions 2 and 3 of an Android version of an app for a TV show in the US.</p>
+        <p>Involved in developing versions 2 and 3 of an Android app for a TV show in the US.</p>
     </div>
     <div class="flex-shrink-0"><span class="text-primary">October 2016 - May 2018 (1 year, 7 months)</span></div>
 </div>